baranozgurtas/london-spatial-house-prices/README.md

 | random CV | 0.040 | 0.001 |
 | spatial CV | **0.719** | 0.001 |

 Under random CV the model absorbs the spatial structure (residual `I ~ 0`), because it was allowed to memorise it.
-Under honest CV the structure it *couldn't* see resurfaces in the residuals (`I = 0.72`), and the maps show exactly where:
+Under spatial CV the structure it *couldn't* see resurfaces in the residuals (`I = 0.72`), and the maps show exactly where:

 ![Spatial residual choropleth](reports/figures/residual_choropleth.png)
 ![LISA of residuals](reports/figures/residual_lisa.png)

 Red marks where the model systematically under-predicts (central/inner-west London); blue marks systematic over-prediction (east/outer).
-These are the regions whose price level could only have been learned from neighbours the honest protocol withheld.
+These are the regions whose price level could only have been learned from neighbours the spatial protocol withheld.

 ### 4. What drives the model, and how uncertain it is

-SHAP on the honestly-fitted LightGBM (explaining the model, **not** causation):
+SHAP on the LightGBM fitted under the spatial protocol (explaining the model, **not** causation):

 ![SHAP importance](reports/figures/shap_importance.png)
 ![SHAP dependence for distance-to-CBD](reports/figures/shap_dependence_dist_cbd_m.png)